 Lead Agencies have broad flexibility on the work, training, and educational activities required to qualify for child care assistance.
 Lead Agencies do not have to set a minimum number of hours for families to qualify for work, training, or educational activities, and there is no requirement to limit authorized child care services strictly based on the work, training, or educational schedule/hours of the parent(s).
-For example, the Lead Agency can include travel or study time in calculating the amoun t of nee ded services.
-How do ead Agency define the following terms for the purposes of determining CCDF a. y which of the following activities are included in your definition of "working" by ng the boxes below: i. [x] An activity for which a wage or salary is paid. ii. [x] Being self-employed. iii. [x] During a time of emergency or disaster, partnering in essential services. iv. [x] Participating in unpaid activities like student teaching, internships, or practicums. v. [x] Time for meals or breaks. vi. [x] Time for travel. vii. [] Seeking employment or job search. viii. [] Other.
-Describe: b. y which of the following activities are included in your definition of "attending jobg" by checking the boxes below: i. [x] Vocational/technical job skills training. ii. [x] Apprenticeship or internship program or other on-the-job training. iii. [] English as a Second Language training. iv. [] Adult Basic Education preparation. v. [x] Participation in employment service activities. vi. [x] Time for meals and breaks. vii. [x] Time for travel. viii. [x] Hours required for associated activities such as study groups, lab experiences. ix. [x] Time for outside class study or completion of homework.

-- c.
-Identify which of the following diplomas, certificates, degrees, or activities are included in your definition of "attending an educational program" by checking the boxes below: - i. [] Adult High School Diploma or GED.
+For example, the Lead Agency can include travel or study time in calculating the amount of needed services.

+How does the Lead Agency define the following terms for the purposes of determining CCDF eligibility?

+- a.
+Identify which of the following activities are included in your definition of "working" by checking the boxes below: - i. [x] An activity for which a wage or salary is paid. - ii. [x] Being self-employed. - iii. [x] During a time of emergency or disaster, partnering in essential services. - iv. [x] Participating in unpaid activities like student teaching, internships, or practicums. - v. [x] Time for meals or breaks. - vi. [x] Time for travel. - vii. [] Seeking employment or job search. - viii. [] Other.
+Describe: - b.
+Identify which of the following activities are included in your definition of "attending job training" by checking the boxes below: - i. [x] Vocational/technical job skills training. - ii. [x] Apprenticeship or internship program or other on-the-job training. - iii. [] English as a Second Language training. - iv. [] Adult Basic Education preparation. - v. [x] Participation in employment service activities. - vi. [x] Time for meals and breaks. - vii. [x] Time for travel. - viii. [x] Hours required for associated activities such as study groups, lab experiences. - ix. [x] Time for outside class study or completion of homework. - x. [] Other.
+Describe: - c.
+Identify which of the following diplomas, certificates, degrees, or activities are included in your definition of "attending an educational program" by checking the boxes below: - i. [] Adult High School Diploma or GED. - ii. [x] Certificate programs (12-18 credit hours).